-30 Football Twitter accounts you should be following in 2023
+30 Football Twitter accounts you should be following

 Football Twitter can be known for being toxic and not a very nice place to spend your free time browsing the web.
 So we decided to create a little ‘directory’ of football accounts you should follow to make your time scrolling on twitter a little more enjoyable, and maybe even informative!